 - Avoid caffeine in the late afternoon and evening.

-MS is a lifelong disease, so it’s important to be under the care of an MS specialist who is a good match for you.
-Your primary care doctor can refer you to a team of other healthcare providers to help you manage all of your symptoms.
-Or, you can use this “Find Doctors & Resources” tool from the National MS Society.
+MS is a lifelong condition, so it’s important to be under the care of an MS specialist who is a good match for you.
+A primary care doctor can refer you to a team of other healthcare professionals to help you manage all of your symptoms.

-The healthcare providers you may need to see include:
+The healthcare professionals you may choose to see as part of a multidisciplinary team can include:

 - a neurologist who specializes in MS

-- a neuropsychologist to help manage your mental function, like memory, focus, information processing, and problem solving
+- a neuropsychologist to help manage cognitive function, like memory, focus, information processing, and problem-solving

 - a physical therapist to work on overall strength, joint range of motion, coordination, and gross motor skills

-- a psychologist or mental health counselor to help you cope with your diagnosis
+- a psychologist or mental health counselor to help you cope with the diagnosis and living with MS

 - an occupational therapist, who can give you the tools to perform day-to-day tasks more efficiently

-- a social worker to assist you with finding financial resources, entitlements, and community services
+- a social worker to assist with finding financial resources, entitlements, and community-provided services

 - a dietitian or nutritionist to help you maintain a healthy diet